 - 3. Licensee should contact the CAR at 2384 5446 or aciamoar@lcsd.gov.hk regarding the handover of archaeological finds and archives when post-excavation research and excavation report have been completed and accepted by the AMO. - 4.
-For the preparation of archaeological finds and archives for long-term curation by the CAR, the guidelines as set out below should be followed. - 5.
+If a huge quantity of similar general finds was discovered from a single archaeological project, licensee is advised to consult the AMO regarding the collecting strategy as early as possible. - 5.
+For the preparation of archaeological finds and archives for long-term curation by the CAR, the guidelines as set out below should be followed. - 6.
 If the licensee does not handle the finds and archives in accordance with this guidelines, the AMO may inform the project proponent to revise the relevant data.
 The arrangement of handover may subsequently be deferred.